316 related texts · 8 related myths · Page 4 of 7

 The Talmud (Shabbat 127b) tells of a man who worked for an employer in the north of Israel for three years.
 When his contract ended, he went to collect his wages on the eve of Yom ...

-In early biblical usage, Satan functioned primarily as "an adversary" in various contexts—military enemies, courtroom accusers, or obstacles.
-The Book of Job represents a pivotal s...
+In early biblical usage, Satan functioned primarily as "an adversary" in various contexts, military enemies, courtroom accusers, or obstacles.
+The Book of Job represents a pivotal ...

 Forget the sterile descriptions in history books.
-Let's try to feel it, to breathe it in, to almost see it shimmering before us.
-Ben Sira, in chapter 50 of his wisdom book, gives u...
+Ben Sira, in chapter 50 of his wisdom book, gives us a series of breathtaking images to help us do just that.
+He paints pictures w...

 This ancient Jewish text, considered canonical by some but not others, pulls no punches when it comes to predicting the future – or, perhaps more accurately, warning us about the c...

-And the Book of Jubilees, a text not included in the standard Hebrew Bible but valued in some Jewish traditions, certainly has something to say about it.
-Jubilees chapter 30, in pa...
+The Book of Jubilees, a text not included in the standard Hebrew Bible but valued in some Jewish traditions, certainly has something to say about it.
+Jubilees chapter 30, in partic...

 The Book of Jubilees, an ancient Jewish text that expands on the Torah, gives us a glimpse.
 It paints a picture of a day so special, so infused with the divine, that it forever alt...